 Embrace your inner creativity

-As an Counsellor and Art Therapist, I can, if required use art as an alternative means of communication.
-As an adult with ASD I understand how hard it can be to verbalise feelings, at times painful thoughts and feelings can be communicated through art.
+As a Counsellor and Art Therapist, I can, if required use art as an alternative means of communication.
+As an autistic adult I understand how hard it can be to verbalise feelings, at times painful thoughts and feelings can be communicated through art.
 This can help you to understand your feelings and behaviours and help you manage your emotions.

 Work can be directive or non-directive and can support those suffering issues like anxiety, anger, loss, behavioural difficulty and bullying.